Unveiling temperature dependence mechanisms of perpendicular magnetic anisotropy at Fe/MgO interfaces: and evaluation from first-principles

 To get more insights, in Fig.~\ref{fig-K1-K2} we present the layer-resolved $K_1$ and $K_2$ values for different interfaces studied.
 In case of Fe/MgO $K_1$ is not entirely localized at the interface but rather propagates into the bulk showing an attenuating oscillatory behavior~\cite{Hallal13}.
 The layer-resolved $K_2$ for this structure follows the $K_1$ in trend and sign.
 The situation is different in the case of FeCo/MgO interface showing that for all terminations $K_1$ is overall lower compared to that at Fe/MgO and PMA originates from the first layer.
-As for the $K_2$, it is positive and one order of magnitude smaller than $K_1$ for Co-terminated interface, while it is negligible and depend strongly on the atomic distribution for FeCo-terminated interface.
+As for the $K_2$, it is positive and one order of magnitude smaller than $K_1$ for Co-terminated interface, while it is negligible and depends strongly on the atomic distribution for FeCo-terminated interface.
+It is noteworthy to mention that the asymmetry in the structure between the two interfaces in the case of FeCo-terminated is at the origin of the observed asymmetry in the $K_{2}$ values (c.f.
+Appendix A (1)).

 Based on these findings, we conclude that significant $K_2$ are not of intrinsic origin in MgO-based interfaces and its emergence should be attributed to extrinsic mechanisms.
-In particular, fluctuations of interfacial PMA were pointed out by experiments~\cite{Timopheev17} and modeled analytically~\cite{Heinrich01} or by macrospin approximation~\cite{Mohammadi18} giving rise to significant $K_2$ values.
+In particular, fluctuations of interfacial PMA were pointed out by experiments~\cite{Timopheev17} and modeled analytically~\cite{Heinrich01} or by micromagnetic simulations~\cite{Mohammadi18} giving rise to significant $K_2$ values.
 Thus, in order to address the temperature dependence of magnetic anisotropy, we exclude $K_2$ from the atomistic spin Hamiltonian.
-In the following we focus instead on exploring two extrinsic mechanisms that are commonly encountered in experiments, namely the presence of a magnetic dead layer and of spatial inhomogenities in the interfacial PMA.
+In the following, we focus instead on exploring two extrinsic mechanisms that are commonly encountered in experiments, namely the presence of a magnetic dead layer and of spatial inhomogenities in the interfacial PMA.